Karag0/cvface/README.md

-# cvface
+cvface

-WARNING, THIS SCRIPT WILL WORK ONLY IN DEBUGGING MODE **Real-Time Hand and Face Tracking with Eye Angle Calculation**
+WARNING: THIS SCRIPT WILL WORK ONLY IN DEBUGGING MODE

+Real-Time Hand and Face Tracking with Eye Angle Calculation

 This project demonstrates real-time hand and face tracking using MediaPipe and OpenCV.
 It detects hand landmarks, facial features (including eyes), and calculates the angle between the eyes.
 The output is displayed in fullscreen mode.

-#### Features:
+Features:

-- Hand landmark detection with connections.
+    Hand landmark detection with connections.
-- Face mesh visualization.
+    Face mesh visualization.
-- Eye landmark highlighting (left/right eyes).
+    Eye landmark highlighting (left/right eyes).
-- Eye angle calculation (tilt between eyes).
+    Eye angle calculation (tilt between eyes).
-- Fullscreen display.
+    Fullscreen display.

-#### Dependencies:
+Dependencies:

-- OpenCV (`pip install opencv-python`)
+    OpenCV (pip install opencv-python)
-- MediaPipe (`pip install mediapipe`)
+    MediaPipe (pip install mediapipe)

-#### Usage:
+Usage:

-1. DEBUG the script: `python main.py`.
+    DEBUG the script: python main.py.
-2. Press `Q` to exit.
+    Press Q to exit.